Type: Postgraduate

 In the final term, students undertake a substantial major research project on a topic of their choice.
 Recent students’ research topics include:

-We welcome choreographers, movement-based artists looking to develop their voice as a maker and performer.
-Above all we are looking for ambition and commitment to your practice.
+We welcome movement-based artists and dancers from various styles and backgrounds looking to develop their performance practice for works that utilise an interdisciplinary approach.
+Above all, we are looking for ambition and commitment to your practice.

 The MA in Interdisciplinary Dance Performance is open to graduates of two/three-year dance training programmes at higher education level, or to dance or movement artists with some professional experience and equivalent vocational training at an appropriate level.